20alaamahmoud/20alaamahmoud/README.md

 - 🌱 I’m currently working on my **Computer vision models**

-- 👨‍💻 All of my projects are available at [https://github.com/20alaamahmoud](https://github.com/20alaamahmoud)
+- 👨‍💻 All of my projects are available at [https://github.com/20alaamahmoud](https://github.com/20alaamahmoud) or [https://kaggle.com/alaamahmoud2010](https://kaggle.com/alaamahmoud2010)

 - 📫 How to reach me **20alaamahmoud@gmail.com**